-For years, retirees, whether they are pensioners or self-funded, have become an easy target for successive governments.
+Retirees, whether they are pensioners or self-funded, have always been an easy target for successive governments.

 Successive intergenerational reports have been used to justify budget cuts or changes to pension eligibility and superannuation rules.